 The SDA pin is an open drain terminal and therefore must be pulled high with an external pull-up resistor.
 Data on the SDA pin may change only during SCL low time periods.
-The SCL pin must be forced high when the serial bus is idle, therefore an external pull-up resistor is recommended.
 Data changes during SCL high periods will indicate a Start or Stop condition as defined below.